mmistakes/so-simple-theme/events/stancon2018/stancon-submissions.md

 Please take care to ensure that your notebook runs out of the box, otherwise we cannot guarantee full consideration.

+Examples of accepted submissions from last year are available at https://github.com/stan-dev/stancon_talks.

 ### Deadline

 September 16, 2017 5:00:00 AM GMT